wp-plugins/tapatalk/readme.txt

 = Why do I need a mobile app while WordPress has provide fantastic support for mobile web? =

-Because people love to have choice ;) Your forum users can immediate consume your latest blogs and article within a single app, isn't that nice?
+Because people love to have choice ;) Your site users can immediate consume your latest blogs and article within a single app, isn't that nice?

 == Screenshots ==
 1. screenshot 1